MartinFang/Tracer/README.md

 ## Tracer
-a hero in Blizzard Game 《OverWatch》, she can use pulse bombs and spatio-temporal shuttles. this project is a go package to upload with kafka and http api. you can accept this message in other project and resolve it by your self
+a hero in Blizzard Game `Overwatch`, she can use pulse bombs and spatio-temporal shuttles. this project is a go package to upload with kafka and http api. you can accept this message in other project and resolve it by your self

 #### install